 In March I wrote about an American Airlines flight attendant risking discipline for wearing a face mask.
 A manager in Boston left this crewmember a threatening voicemail.
 American’s official explanation was that CDC guidelines said masks weren’t necessary.
 They reversed themselves within a day, and now even requires them for customers.

 Masks by the way do help but cloth masks are probably insufficient.
 Disposable surgical masks are better.
-The virus though is believed to enter the body not just through the nose and mouth but also potentially through the eyes and even respirator masks don’t cover those.

 Ultimately U.S. airlines – and not just Delta – care about their image.
 While face masks signal that passengers can feel comfortable, at some point wearing protective gear will send the message to passengers that flying isn’t safe.